Supervision Guidelines for Faculty – Section 8: When Problems Arise

 - Acknowledge the power imbalance.
 There is a real power imbalance in the supervisory relationship: students may be reluctant to speak freely and worry about recriminations.
 Committee members or the graduate coordinator may be able to help but may also be perceived as part of the “power group.”
 A discussion early in the supervisory relationship about appropriate ways and processes for bringing concerns or issues forward can give clarity and structure in anticipation of having to manage a difficult situation.

 - Get support.
 Supervisory committee members can provide advice, mentoring, and, if necessary, intervene in order to assist in problem solving.
-If you are unable to resolve an issue with a student, you can consult with committee members, the graduate coordinator, the chair or director of the graduate unit, and SGS staff including the Vice-Dean of Students, as well as the Ombudsperson, Graduate Centre for Conflict Resolution, and Office of Academic Progress (416.946.0424).
+If you are unable to resolve an issue with a student, you can consult with committee members, the graduate coordinator, the chair or director of the graduate unit, and SGS staff including the Vice-Dean of Students, as well as the Ombudsperson, and Office of Academic Progress (416.946.0424).
 See the Feeling Distressed web page for additional supports.

 - Understand what happens next.
 The University has both informal and formal processes and pathways for resolving problems that cannot be resolved directly between a student and their supervisor.
 Review relevant policies and guidelines and connect with staff at SGS (including Student Services and the Vice-Dean of Students) to get more information and advice on informal intervention and formal appeal processes.
 The SGS website also provides links to many other support services for graduate students.